University of Arizona - Main - Tucson

 - Have a minimum cumulative GPA of 3.30.

 - At the time of application, have completed a minimum of 75 units of undergraduate course work; a minimum of 12 undergraduate units must have been completed in the students major at University of Arizona’s main campus.

 Research experience as an undergraduate is not a requirement, but it is desirable.

-Required GRE Subject tests: not required but Must have Have a minimum cumulative GPA of 3.3 and be a University of Arizona continuing student (Junior status)
+Required GRE Subject tests: not required but applicant must have a minimum cumulative GPA of 3.30 and be a University of Arizona continuing student (Junior status)